-All non-radial facilities 345 kV or greater will be included regardless of OTDF.

-All facilities with an external OTDF (an "external OTDF" is based on a source point external to the study area and a sink point internal to the study area) greater than 10% will be included regardless of voltage class.

-All facilities with an external OTDF between 5% and 10% will be included unless both PJM and the TO agree that the facility should not be subject to the load deliverability test.

-All facilities with an external OTDF less than 5% will not be included unless the PJM and TO agree that the facility should be subject to the load deliverability test.

-- 1. The Load Deliverability Facility List can be modified prior to each baseline analysis but cannot be changed between baseline studies. - All PJM monitored facilities will be included when determining any generation re-dispatch or PAR movements required for the base case development.
-However, only the facilities on the Load Deliverability Facility List will require system upgrade if overloaded for this load deliverability test. - 3.
-The substations to be included for voltage analysis will be developed based on the Load Deliverability Facility List. - 4.
-Additional substations to be included for voltage analysis as agreed to by PJM and the TO.
+- o All non-radial facilities with a low side voltage 345 kV or greater will be included if their OTDF is greater than or equal to 5%. - o All non-radial facilities with a low side voltage 345 kV or greater will be included if their OTDF is greater than 2% and less than 5% unless both PJM and the TO agree that the facility should not be included. - o All non-radial facilities with a low side voltage 345 kV or greater will be not included if their OTDF is less than 2% unless both PJM and the TO agree that the facility should be included. - o All non-radial facilities with a low side below 345 kV with an OTDF greater than 10% will be included. - o All non-radial facilities with a low side below 345 kV with an OTDF between 5% and 10% will be included unless both PJM and the TO agree that the facility should not be included. - o All non-radial facilities with a low side below 345 kV with an OTDF less than 5% will not be included unless both PJM and TO agree that the facility should be included. - All PJM monitored facilities will be included when determining any generation redispatch or PAR movements required for the base case development.
+However, only the facilities on the Load Deliverability Facility List will require a system upgrade if overloaded for this load deliverability test. - The substations to be included for voltage analysis will be developed based on the Load Deliverability Facility List.
+In other words, the OTDF for a substation will be determined based on the highest OTDF of the transmission facilities directly connected to the substation under the contingency conditions that result in voltage issues.
+Additional substations will be included for voltage analysis if agreed to by PJM and the TO.

-External PJM Load Deliverability Facility List
+C.2.5.1.2 External PJM Load Deliverability Facility List